The role that noise and vibration control plays in an advanced microscopy facility

 Three major considerations when designing such a facility are the acoustic, vibration and EMF environment within the room housing sensitive equipment.
 Some microscopes are so sensitive that vibration levels 100 times lower than we can even feel can impact and distort the imaging.

-For example, at one existing facility we attended microscopes can only be used on days when the wind isn’t blowing.
+At one existing facility we attended, microscopes can only be used on days when the wind isn’t blowing.
+That eliminates a lot of working days!

-Outside the building we’re looking for anything which will be generating vibration and EMF.
+Outside the building, we identify anything which will be generating vibration and EMF.
 For example, nearby mechanical plant, trains, trams, roads, car parks etc.

 Inside, large moving pieces of metal such as elevators will generate EMF, as well as mains and power sources.
-Even people walking past the room in heavy foot traffic areas of a building can be an issue which could lead to sub-optimal use of this very expensive equipment.
+Even people walking past the room in heavy foot traffic areas of a building can be a noise and vibration control issue which could lead to sub optimal use of this very expensive equipment.

 One of the most critical factors to consider when designing a new microscopy facility is the specific acoustic, vibration and EMF requirements that the equipment must meet.
 These will vary depending on the make of the microscope and will need to be met for the manufacturer to guarantee maximum performance.